Log in

 4. The Intense Investor

-Investing can lead to passive income.
+Can lead to a lot of passive income.

-And the sooner I could turn in my notice and leave my 9-5 job.
+The sooner I could turn in my notice and leave my 9-5 job.

 To have more control of my time.